Corbin-tech/FinalProject/README.md

 **Setup**

-Make sure Python 3, the sqlite3 library, and tabulate are installed on your device.
+Make sure Python 3, the sqlite3 library, and tabulate python library are installed on your device.
+To install tabulate on your CLI run: pip install tabulate

 Run the Python script (employeePayroll.py).
 The database employeePayroll.db will be created if it doesn't already exist.